Bira/octopus-carnival/_drafts/2016-10-19-characters-magic-archer.md

 or (VH) IQ {1} - 13 with the +3 from Magery.
 Some of them may be spent in Archmagic abilities instead.

+### Magic Archers in Gransys

+Magic Archers are relatively rare in Gransys, as it takes a lot of work to get this good with both a bow and magic.
+Noble scions are the ones most likely to have the necessary time on their hands, though anyone who makes a living fighting could also acquire the necessary training during their careers.
+This includes both knights and bandits!

+In campaigns where Status and social position matter, Magic Archers have access to Status 1 or 2, like knights.

 ### Customization Notes

 The Magic Archer is about as specialized as the Scout, being built around the